mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 - "One month—if nothing changes, we won't stop you"

 **If Successful:**
 > *"One month.
 You have ONE MONTH to prove that justice can exist without catastrophe.
 If you fail...
 I finish this."
 He withdraws Components from pedestals.
 "But know this: I'll be watching.
-And if you betray me, if you hide the truth again, I'll make the Second Sundering look merciful."*
+And if you betray me, if you hide the truth again, I'll make the Second Worldrend look merciful."*

 - **Temporary truce**
 - **Campaign continues into political intrigue arc**